schinger/AlphaZero/README.md

 # AlphaZero
 Simplest AlphaZero Implementation.
 Only two python files within a thousand lines:
 - `game.py`: define the game logic (rules, valid move, game ended, score, etc.).
 We take Othello as an example, you can easily implement other games like gomoku, chess, Go.
-- `alphazero.py`: MCTS, Self-Play, and Pytorch based Neural Networks.
+- `alphazero.py`: MCTS, Self-Play, RL and Pytorch based Neural Networks.

 This repo is based on https://github.com/suragnair/alpha-zero-general, while much more simpler:
 - It only contains two python files, the only requirement is Pytorch (any version).